 Coupon rate: The coupon rate of the bond.
 The coupon rate is the annual interest the bond pays.
 If a bond with a par value of $1,000 is paying you $80 per year, then the coupon rate would be 8% (80 ÷ 1000 = .08, or 8%).

 Years to maturity: The number of years remaining before the bond reaches its maturity date.
 The maturity is the date the par or face value of the bond is returned to the bond holder.

 Current yield: This is the effective annual rate of interest being paid by the issuer based on the purchase price of the bond and the amount of the annual coupon payments.

 Yield to Maturity (YTM): This is the total YTM annualized rate of return on the bond if held until the maturity date.
 In addition to accounting for the interest rate being paid, this result also reflects the gain or loss resulting from the purchase price of the bond.
 Purchasing a bond at a discount (less than the par value) will serve to increase the annualized rate of return, whereas purchasing at a premium (more than the par value) will serve to lower the annualized rate of return.
-Note that the yield to maturity calculator assumes that all coupon payments are reinvested at the entered coupon rate.
+Note that the calculator assumes you will reinvest the coupon payments as they are received.

 Annual coupon payment: Based on the entered par value and coupon rate, this is the amount of the annual coupon payment.

 Total coupon payments: This is the total of all annual coupon payments between now and the maturity date.